DOAJ/doaj/static_content/_site/about/content/faq.md

 #### OAI-PMH

 DOAJ supports the OAI protocol for metadata harvesting (OAI-PMH).
 Any OAI compatible service can obtain records from DOAJ.
-The base URL is: http://www.doaj.org/oai.
+The base URL is `http://www.doaj.org/oai`.
 You can add most OAI verbs and other commands directly on to that.
 There is a full description of this service on the [OAI-PMH documentation page]().
 Our current OAI offering is standardised around Dublin Core.

 ### Why do some journals have no or very little article metadata in DOAJ?